 In addition to my live performances, I compose music for film and TV productions.
-To date, my music has appeared in a few cable TV shows including Kourtney and Khloe` (Kardashian) Take Miami, as well as independent films and more than 160 student shorts at colleges around the U.S.
+To date, my music has appeared in a few cable TV shows including Kourtney and Khloe` (Kardashian) Take Miami, the Cult of Personality show on the REELZ network and more than 160 student shorts at colleges around the U.S.

 Along the way I have been blessed to receive the following awards for my work: